Pulse nightclub shooting: Aftermath

-Security-camera video footage was recovered from the nightclub as part of the investigation, with a censored version later publicly released during the trial of Mateen's wife.
+Security camera footage was recovered from the nightclub as part of the investigation, with a censored version later publicly released during the trial of Mateen's wife.
 Facebook activated its "Safety Check" feature in the Orlando area following the shooting, allowing users to mark themselves as "safe" to notify family and friends—the first use of the feature in the United States.

 Following the shooting, many business venues in the United States, such as shopping malls, movie theaters, bars, and concert halls, reexamined their security procedures.
-Also, police forces across the country announced plans to increase security at LGBTQ landmarks such as the Stonewall Inn and at Pride Month events including pride parades.
+Police forces across the country also announced plans to increase security at LGBTQ landmarks such as the Stonewall Inn and at Pride Month events including pride parades.

 Seddique Mateen released a Dari language video statement via Facebook on June 13 to speak about his son's actions.

 On the day of the attack, IS had released a statement via Amaq News Agency, taking responsibility for the attack.
-On June 13, a broadcast from the Iraqi IS radio station al-Bayan said Mateen was "one of the soldiers of the caliphate in America," without indicating any foreknowledge of the shooting.
+On June 13, a broadcast from the Iraqi IS radio station al-Bayan said Mateen was "one of the soldiers of the caliphate in America", without indicating any foreknowledge of the shooting.

 On September 10, the Florida Department of Agriculture and Consumer Services fined G4S Secure Solutions $151,400 for providing inaccurate psychological testing information on more than 1,500 forms over a ten-year period, which allowed employees to carry firearms.
 Mateen's form was among those investigated.

 On November 4, it was reported that the Orlando Police Department was upgrading its equipment for officers following the shooting, since officers at the nightclub were not well-equipped for the event and therefore endangered.
 The upgraded equipment included ballistic helmets and heavier ballistic vests.

 Following the shooting and a vehicle-ramming attack and mass stabbing at Ohio State University in Columbus, Ohio, a new federal initiative was launched, partially in response to at least one victim bleeding to death inside Pulse during the shooting.
 The initiative was designed to train people working at schools and other public places on how to treat injuries before paramedics arrive at the scene.
 Doctors have emphasized the importance for school faculty members to stay calm and assess injuries, but also discouraged the use of more invasive emergency procedures such as removing a bullet.